Conformal Prediction for Dose-Response Models with Continuous Treatments: Experiments

 {

-\subsection{Implementation}
+\subsubsection{Implementation}

 In the case of synthetic data, the true propensity distribution, also known as the oracle distribution, is available.
 However, in real-world applications, the true propensity distribution is mostly unknown.
 As a result, any method that relies on propensity is evaluated using both the oracle propensity distribution and an estimated propensity distribution in the experiments, denoted as "Oracle" and "Propensity" in the results respectively.
-The latter can be approximated by leveraging conformal prediction, specifically CPS.
+The estimated distribution in this work is obtained using the Conformal Prediction System (CPS), leveraging conformal prediction, though other propensity estimators could also be used.
 Do note that CPS quantifies total uncertainty and thus also includes the epistemic uncertainty while ideally only the aleatoric uncertainty is included.
 Additionally, this propensity distribution estimate is not completely guaranteed to be equal to the true conditional propensity distribution, which we theoretically need to get complete finite sample guarantees of validity.
 Although, in practice, this can still be a valid approximation.
 A learner is trained on the covariates $X$ to predict the treatment assignment $T$, deemed the propensity learner.
 Subsequently, a CPS is calibrated for this learner using the calibration set as it is more practical to extract an empirical density distribution compared to standard conformal prediction.
-This CPS produces an empirical density distribution being a sum of Dirac delta distribution similar to $F_R$, thus we require the use of kernel density estimation (KDE) to extract a continuous propensity density function for a treatment value $t$, given covariates $X_i$.
+Since CPS produces an empirical density distribution being a sum of Dirac delta distribution similar to $F_R$, kernel density estimation (KDE) is applied to derive a continuous propensity density function for a treatment value $t$, given covariates $X_i$.
 Do note that KDE interpolates the density and depending on the KDE parameters may introduce additional epistemic error, which is a drawback of estimating the propensity in this manner.
-The implementation for the propensity estimation is shown in Appendix~\ref{apx:prop_distr_est}.
+The implementation and computational discussion for Global and Local Propensity WCP is presented in Appendix~\ref{apx:local_wcp} and our propensity estimation in Appendix~\ref{apx:prop_distr_est}.